lacosta990/Ru_UI/README.md

 ## Features

 - Simple launcher, simple SD card
-- No settings or configuration
+- Hidden settings for emulators
-- No boxart, themes, or distractions
-- Automatically hides hidden files and extension and region/version cruft in display names
-- Consistent in-emulator menu with quick access to save states, disc changing, and emulator options
+- Boxart for Consoles, Genres and games (you can change it or add covers to .res folders)
 - Automatically sleeps after 30 seconds
-  or press POWER to sleep (and wake)
 - Automatically powers off while asleep after two minutes or hold POWER for one second
 - Automatically resumes right where you left off if powered off while in-game, manually or while asleep

+## Catalog

+- You can order folder in any way you like by addind numbers in the beggining of the folders name
+- Filder name doesn't shows in a list.
+UI use cover.png instead placed in .res folder
+- You can organize your labruary by Consolse and Genres
+- Same Genre folders with different extenshions will be combined in ove
+- if you'll have same title name for different consols like .sms and .nes file extention will be shown
+- Automatically hides hidden files and extension and region/version cruft in display names
-- Resume from manually created, last used save state by pressing X in the launcher instead of A
+- Resume from manually created, last used save state by pressing X in the launcher instead of A (hidden option)

-- Streamlined emulator frontend
-  (minarch + libretro cores)
-- Single SD card compatible with multiple devices from different manufacturers
+## Menu

+- Consistent in-emulator menu with quick access to save states, disc changing, and emulator options
+- Load option goes first, so its easyer to path throught hard game moments not getting saves after death

 ## Supported consoles